Let It Shine (soundtrack)

 The soundtrack of the film Let It Shine features 13 original songs and was released on June 12, 2012.
 The tracks were written by top songwriters and producers in the pop and R&B business.

 The soundtrack debuted at number 29 on the US Billboard 200.
 It has also charted at number 22 on the US Digital Albums chart 3 on the US Rap Albums chart, number 2 on the US Top Soundtracks chart and topped the US Kid Albums chart.
-On June 29, 2012, the soundtrack topped the US Rap Albums chart at 1.
+On June 29, 2012, the soundtrack topped the US Top Rap Albums.